-- 15.45 If an employee does not satisfy the conditions in paragraph 15.6 for occupational maternity pay she may be entitled to Statutory Maternity Pay.
+15.45 If an employee does not satisfy the conditions in paragraph 15.6 for occupational maternity pay she may be entitled to Statutory Maternity Pay.
 Statutory Maternity Pay will be paid regardless of whether she satisfies the conditions in paragraph 15.6.
-If her earnings are too low for her to qualify for Statutory Maternity Pay, or she does not qualify for another reason, she should be advised to claim Maternity Allowance from her local Job Centre Plus or social security office. - 15.46 Employees who fall into the category set out in paragraph 15.45 but intend to return to NHS employment will also be entitled to a further period of 26 weeks' unpaid maternity leave. - 15.47 Paragraphs 15.53 to 15.58 contain further information on statutory maternity entitlements.
+If her earnings are too low for her to qualify for Statutory Maternity Pay, or she does not qualify for another reason, she should be advised to claim Maternity Allowance from her local Job Centre Plus or social security office.

-Continuous Service
+- 15.46 Employees who fall into the category set out in paragraph 15.45 but intend to return to NHS employment will also be entitled to a further period of 26 weeks' unpaid maternity leave. - 15.47 Paragraphs 15.53 to 15.58 contain further information on statutory maternity entitlements.

-- For the purposes of calculating whether the employee meets the twelve months continuous service with one or more NHS employers qualification set out in paragraph 15.6 (i) the following provisions shall apply: - (i) NHS employers includes health authorities, NHS Boards, NHS Trusts, Primary Care Trusts and the Northern Ireland Health Service;
+Continuous service

-- (ii) a break in service of three months or less will be disregarded (though not count as service). - 15.49 The following breaks in service will also be disregarded (though not count as service); - (i) employment under the terms of an honorary contract; - (ii) employment as a locum with a general practitioner for a period not exceeding twelve months; - (iii) a period of up to twelve months spent abroad as part of a definite programme of postgraduate training on the advice of the Postgraduate Dean or College or Faculty Advisor in the speciality concerned; - (iv) a period of voluntary service overseas with a recognised international relief organisation for a period of twelve months which may exceptionally be extended for twelve months at the discretion of the employer which recruits the employee on her return; - (v) absence on a employment break scheme in accordance with the provisions of Section 36 of this Handbook; - (vi) absence on maternity leave (paid or unpaid) as provided for under this agreement. - 15.50 Employers may at their discretion extend the period specified in paragraphs 15.48 (ii) and 15.49. - 15.51 Employment as a trainee with a General Medical Practitioner in accordance with the provisions of the Trainee Practitioner Scheme shall similarly be disregarded and count as service. - 15.52 Employers have the discretion to count other previous NHS service or service with other employers.
+- 15.48 For the purposes of calculating whether the employee meets the 12 months' continuous service with one or more NHS employers qualification set out in paragraph 15.6 (i) the following provisions shall apply: - i 'NHS employers' includes health authorities, NHS boards, NHS trusts, primary care trusts and the Northern Ireland Health Service - ii a break in service of three months or less will be disregarded (though not count as service). - 15.49 The following breaks in service will also be disregarded (though not count as service): - i employment under the terms of an honorary contract - ii employment as a locum with a general practitioner for a period not exceeding 12 months - iii a period of up to 12 months spent abroad as part of a definite programme of postgraduate training on the advice of the postgraduate dean or college or faculty adviser in the speciality concerned - iv a period of voluntary service overseas with a recognised international relief organisation for a period of 12 months which may exceptionally be extended for 12 months at the discretion of the employer which recruits the employee on her return - v absence on a employment break scheme in accordance with the provisions of Section 36 of this Handbook - vi absence on maternity leave (paid or unpaid) as provided for under this agreement. - 15.50 Employers may at their discretion extend the period specified in paragraphs 15.48 (ii) and 15.49. - 15.51 Employment as a trainee with a general medical practitioner in accordance with the provisions of the Trainee Practitioner Scheme shall similarly be disregarded and count as service. - 15.52 Employers have the discretion to count other previous NHS service or service with other employers.